Immunotherapy for castration-resistant prostate cancer

 - Harvard Medical School

 For men with advanced prostate cancer manifested by either metastases or a rising prostate-specific antigen (PSA) after definitive therapy, androgen deprivation therapy (ADT) usually can provide disease control for a clinically significant period of time.
 Ultimately however, disease progresses in almost all cases.
 Patients who progress while on ADT are termed castration resistant.
-(See "Initial systemic therapy for castration sensitive prostate cancer".)
+(See "Castration-resistant prostate cancer: Treatments targeting the androgen pathway".)

 The use of the dendritic cell vaccine sipuleucel-T and experimental immunotherapies for the management of castration-resistant prostate cancer will be reviewed here.
 An overview to the approach to systemic therapy, including the role of different treatment options for castration-resistant disease, is presented separately.
-(See "Overview of the treatment of disseminated prostate cancer".)
+(See "Castration-resistant prostate cancer: Treatments targeting the androgen pathway".)

 Prostate cancer cells express a number of tumor-associated antigens that can serve as targets for immunotherapy.
 Examples include prostatic acid phosphatase (PAP), prostate-specific antigen (PSA), and prostate-specific membrane antigen (PSMA).